maefahluang-uni/99-project-power-bi/README.md

 6431503014 Sofiya Kamaneewong
 6431503023 Duriyapong Chimawong
 6431503046 Phumarin Poopong
+6331503001 Metas Upathumpa
 ## Instruction
 You need to create skeleton of your project's development.
 It does not necessary include the complete source code.
 Please follow instructions below:
 - Edit readme file that briefly explains your project and details of members.​ ✓✓
 - Create folder structure and some source code to prepare for development ✓✓
 - Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
 Explain each feature in Readme file in their own branch​
 - Create Docker file for your deployment of your application

+## Profile Page
+- Can show the same information as when applying.
+- The profile picture that can be changed and viewed.